4 Financial Assistance Programs for Seniors and Family Caregivers

 According to the latest data from the USDA, feeding a person over 71 years old will cost more than $200 per month, if you’re being thrifty.

-But there are many nutrition assistance programs geared towards seniors, from SNAP benefits to the Child and Adult Care Food Program and beyond.
+However, there are many nutrition assistance programs geared toward seniors, from SNAP benefits to the Child and Adult Care Food Program and others

 And, of course, Meals on Wheels and other food delivery programs are also great resources.